 Make every conversation beneficial

-You should always seek to have your lead leave every interaction with yourself without feeling as though they haven’t wasted their time.
+You should always seek to have your lead leave every interaction without feeling as though they haven’t wasted their time.
 Approach every situation with the intention of adding a benefit to your lead, even if it doesn’t seem related to your selling process.
 Part of being a digital seller is being an informed source your leads can depend upon, and by having a wealth of knowledge to offer your leads on any of their issues you will be bringing along the sales process in a way that is comfortable and natural for both you and your lead.

 Use your personality

 While it’s important to be totally informed and a reliable source of information, building your relationship with leads requires more than that.
 That means being someone that your lead would like to be friends with.
-Don’t hesitate to use a timely joke or let aspects of your personality leak out in conversations, loosen up your leads and make them comfortable around you.
+Don’t hesitate to use a timely joke or let aspects of your personality leak out in conversations.
+Loosen up your leads and make them comfortable around you.
 The best digital sellers have crafted a persona that combines knowledge with charisma.
 When you have perfected this you will have become someone that your lead will want to do business with.

 Be there when you say you will be